 ~ Hamburger Buns from Art of Gluten-Free Baking ~ gluten free, corn free (if you use a corn-free xanthan gum), nut free, vegetarian

 Jeanne says you can use a hamburger bun pan (which is not always called a hamburger bun pan), a large muffin top pan, or English muffin rings.
 Jeanne is also the author of the acclaimed cookbooks Gluten-Free Baking for the Holidays and Gluten-Free Wish List.
 It’s really great for using all year long.
 Why relegate such delicious treats to the holidays only?

 - “I’ve never made bread…Ever.
 This was the first time and they came out perfect!
 Soft, tasty and like regular bread.
 Now I feel like I’m not missing out…Yay!
 The only thing I did differently was using Jules gluten free flour.”

-~ Hamburger or Hot Dog Buns from GF Jules ~ gluten free, with dairy-free, vegan options
+~ Hamburger or Hot Dog Buns from GF Jules ~ gluten free, nut free, with dairy-free, vegan options

 Jules says: “If you think great-tasting, easy-to-make, gluten-free hamburger and hot dog buns are impossible, prepare to be surprised!
 You can make them any size or shape you want, really.
 From Kaiser Roll size to sliders — when you make ‘em yourself, you can make ‘em just the way you want!”
 The key ingredient is gluten-free ale or non-alcoholic sparkling water, ginger ale, or club soda.
 One reader used hard cider.
 Jules’ latest book is Free for All Cooking and she also was responsible for the Gluten-Free Baking chapter of renowned celiac expert Dr. Alessio Fasano’s book, Gluten Freedom.

 - “Jules, this recipe is great using Woodchuck Hard Cider (which is gluten free) instead of the beer/ginger ale!
 You should have smelled my kitchen while these baked.
 I went with the flax seed alternative over egg again.”

-~ Hamburger Potato Rolls from No Gluten, No Problem ~ gluten free, vegetarian
+~ Hamburger Potato Rolls from No Gluten, No Problem ~ gluten free, nut free, vegetarian